 Puerto Rico Offers the Lowest Effective Corporate Income Tax

-Puerto Rico offers the lowest effective corporate income tax for those looking to protect their assets and maintain financial privacy.
-Puerto Rico provides unparalleled value that no other location can match .
+Puerto Rican companies offer the lowest effective corporate income tax.
+They are the perfect solutions for those looking to protect their assets and maintain financial privacy.
+Puerto Rico provides unparalleled value that no other location can match.
 It is a United States community with a foreign tax structure.
 Here you can enjoy the benefits and protections of operating within a U.S. jurisdiction with the added tax benefits of operating under a Controlled Foreign Corporation (CFC) structure.
 Profits from sales to the US mainland are free from U.S. taxation and goods enter the U.S. market duty-free.
-In addition, Puerto Rico offers a highly attractive incentives package that includes 100% exemption from multiple taxes; special treatment for pioneer industries and much more.
+In addition, Puerto Rico offers a highly attractive incentives package.
+It includes 100% exemption from multiple taxes; special treatment for pioneer industries and much more.

 How Can I Help You Today?
 Both Spanish and English are widely spoken in Puerto Rico.

-With a 7% maximum tax rate, tax deductions and exemptions, cash grants, and a financial environment with scores of financing options, Puerto Rico eases the financial burden of your company, making it the perfect place for profits and growth.
-The government of the Commonwealth of Puerto Rico is committed to supporting this pro-business view by offering a wealth of incentives and favorable tax laws combined with cash grants, tax credits, and venture capital initiatives, further enhancing your bottom line.
+With a 7% maximum tax rate, tax deductions and exemptions, cash grants, and a financial environment with scores of financing options, A Puerto Rican corporation eases the financial burden of your company; thus, making it the perfect place for profits and growth.
+The government of the Commonwealth of Puerto Rico is committed to supporting this pro-business view.
+So, it offers a wealth of incentives and favorable tax laws.
+In addition, it combines these benefits with cash grants, tax credits, and venture capital initiatives, further enhancing your bottom line.